 If you remain tax resident in the UK then you are normally liable to tax here on all your income, wherever it arises in the world.
 This may not apply if you are dual tax resident in the UK and another country.

 If you become non-resident in the UK for tax purposes whilst you are posted abroad then any income that arises outside the UK will not be taxed here.
-However, if you have any UK source income, for example you receive rental income because you rent out the house you normally live in in the UK whilst you are working abroad, then this income will remain taxable here.
+However, if you have any UK source income, for example you receive rental income because you rent out the house you normally live in in the UK whilst you are working abroad, then this income will remain taxable in the UK.

 As a member of the armed forces you will continue to receive your tax free personal allowances irrespective of whether you are resident or non-resident.